LoginRadius/docs/content/tutorial/angular/index.md

 ![alt_text](../../assets/blog-common/api-credentials.png "image_tooltip")

-## Angular Implementation
+## Setup Angular

-For this example, we will create a sample Angular application based on the Angular official tutorial.
-A shortened version of the process will be provided below, and for more information, please visit the [Angular Documentation page.](https://angular.io/docs)
+This example uses a sample Angular application based on the Angular official tutorial.
+A shortened version of the process is provided below, and for more information, visit the [Angular Documentation page.](https://angular.io/docs)

-- To install Angular CLI tool, run:
+- To install the Angular CLI tool, run the following command:

   `npm install -g @angular/cli`